Terre8055/pyweatherlite/README.md

 ## Introduction

-`pycloudlib` is a simple and easy-to-use Python library that allows you to retrieve weather data from OpenWeatherMap.
+`pyweatherlite` is a simple and easy-to-use Python library that allows you to retrieve weather data from OpenWeatherMap.
 It provides convenient methods to access various weather attributes such as temperature, humidity, pressure, wind speed, and more.

 Key features: